ge-high-assurance/VERDICT/tools/verdict/README.md

    Target Platform" in the upper right corner.
 Eclipse will rebuild the VERDICT projects again and the build errors should go away.
-   Please note that if you have other projects in your workspace besides our OSATE plugin sources, you may have to close these projects first in case they get some build errors because you will be changing the target platform they were built against before.
+   Please note that if you have other projects in your workspace besides our VERDICT plugin sources, you may have to close these projects first in case they get some build errors because you will be changing the target platform they were built against before.

-Now you can start developing our OSATE plugin sources and making changes to them.
+Now you can start developing our VERDICT plugin sources and making changes to them.
 You can launch a runtime Eclipse instance directly from your Eclipse IDE whenever you want to run or debug our plugin.
 To do so, right click on the com.ge.research.osate.verdict project and